StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.txt

 	* If you lose, evac will trigger same as in MP.
 It will also take off as soon as you get in.

 In Campaign:
-	* The evac will trigger regardless of if you win or lose, since the epilogue dialogue/cutscenes require it to run.
+	* The evac will trigger regardless of if you win or lose, since the epilogue cutscenes/dialogue require it to run.

 ///// WHAT ABOUT FRONTIER DEFENSE? /////
-	Haha... yeah no this turns FD into nightmare-difficulty.
+	Haha... yeah no, this turns FD into nightmare-difficulty.
 But you will have up to 3 friendly npc Titans that will spawn after 1-2 in-game minutes, so you won't be alone.
 But it is still quite difficult.
 So be ready.

 ///// HOW DO THE OBJECTIVE-BASED MODES WORK? ///// Hardpoint Domination:
 	Grunts will (kind of) push the objective.
 It's a bit finicky.
-The AI is still a work in progress.
+The AI is still a work-in-progress.
 As a player, you will cap points slightly faster than in the base game.
 Enemy grunts will capture points faster than your grunts.
 You must clear a point of all enemies before capturing can begin.
 A single Titan is enough to override any grunts/player, if it gets inside the capture zone.

 Capture the Flag:
 	Gonna be honest, this one is still quite janky...
 But basically, if a grunt gets close to an enemy flag, it will automatically capture it.
 Grunts are *supposed* to have attacker/defender AI, but like Hardpoint, it can be kind of inconsistent.
-I'll work to iron it out in the future.
+I'll be ironing it out in the future.

 ///// WHAT WEAPONS HAVE BEEN CHANGED? /////
 EVA-8 Shotgun:
 	* Run-n-Gun kit now applies
-	* Full auto mod (fire rate is slower than the Burn Card version)
+	* Full-auto mod (fire rate is slower than the Burn Card version)
 	* Slightly buffed the range
 	* Range is slightly nerfed for npcs (getting shotgun-sniped was annoying) B3 Wingman: